 (numberOfSlotsPerFrame × SFN + slot number in the frame) = [(numberOfSlotsPerFrame × SFNstart time + slotstart time) + N × periodicity × numberOfSlotsPerFrame / 10] modulo (1024 × numberOfSlotsPerFrame)

 where SFNstart time and slotstart time are the SFN and slot, respectively, of the first transmission of PDSCH where the configured downlink assignment was (re-)initialised.

+NOTE: In case of unaligned SFN across carriers in a cell group, the SFN of the concerned serving cell is used to calculate the occurences of configured downlink assignments.

 5.8.2 Uplink